tytydraco/yessleep/out/We_Have_No_Windows_So_He_Cant_Get_In.md

 “Dispatcher, this house… it has no windows.
 No doors.
 None at all.
 It’s like a sealed wooden cube.”

 My stomach twisted.
-What scared me wasn’t so much the structure itself, but the realization that someone - *a child -* was inside that “capsule.”
+What scared me wasn’t so much the structure itself, but the realization that someone - *a child -* was inside that "capsule".
 I checked the status of the call.
 It was still connected.

 “So you’re saying you don’t have windows?”